Tips & tricks: Driving in winter

 What needs to be considered when fitting roof boxes?
 What do you need to bear in mind when packing the car and especially when packing the roof box?

 The roof box may only be fitted to the vehicle using vehicle-specific products.
 These depend on whether the car has an open railing, an integrated railing, fixed points or a normal roof, for example.
-The various manufacturers offer purchasing aids to help you identify the right items.
+The various manufacturers offer buyer’s guides to help you identify the right items.
 A classic system often consists of a base set, the appropriate mounting kit and crossbars to which the roof box is attached with claws.

 Is there a recommended maximum speed with a roof box?

-The recommended maximum speed when driving with a roof box is 130 km/h
+The recommended maximum speed when driving with a roof box is 130 km/h.

 A distinction is made between cable chains, ring chains and quick-fit chains.
-Rope chains are usually inexpensive, but are more complex to fit.
+Cable chains are usually inexpensive, but are more complex to fit.
 Ring chains are more expensive but easier to fit.
 As the name suggests, quick-fit chains are the most convenient.
 They can be fitted very quickly, but a suitable adapter is required.
 These chains can be easy on the nerves.
 In general, the thicker the chains, the longer they will last.

 What can I do if the door lock is iced up?